stefanowolfs/pokedex-api-nestjs/README.md

 API made with NestJS using an **hexagonal** approach on the architecture to fetch pokemon data for a React-Native project serving as a BFF for it.
 Mobile project link [pokedex-reactnative](https://github.com/stefanowolfs/pokedex-reactnative).

+## Entity Relation mapping

+Since I'm creating a new BFF based on a pre-existing API, I thought it was also interesting to have an ER mapping for our SQLite database.
+Here you can access [my ER diagram](https://drive.google.com/file/d/1Ad9VgQTTkNlVqbgm1KfZBbTfkYIaBtBQ/view?usp=sharing) stored in google drive.

 ## Setup for development

 - You need to configure your `.env` or **host environment** variables in order to connect to the database.